Overview

 How it works

-Exposure and Response Prevention (ERP) is a therapeutic approach that empowers individuals to confront their fears, challenge their anxieties, and regain control over their lives.
+ERP is a therapeutic approach that empowers individuals to confront their fears, challenge their anxieties, and regain control over their lives.
 As with cognitive behavioral therapy (CBT),3 ERP aims to weaken the grip of anxiety and pave the way for recovery by systematically exposing individuals to their triggers and guiding them to refrain from compulsive behaviors.
+As a therapy that encourages you to face your fears and let obsessive thoughts occur without engaging in the corresponding behavior, ERP is a highly efficacious treatment for many people who suffer from OCD (obsessive-compulsive disorder), among other concerns.

 This approach typically begins with identifying and ranking specific triggers from least to most distressing through imagining a feared scenario, looking at pictures, or directly facing the feared situation.